godotengine/godot-docs/tutorials/step_by_step/instancing_continued.rst

 Information overload!
 ---------------------

-Do not worry to much, the important part of this tutorial is to create awareness on how scenes and instancing are used in real life.
+Do not worry too much, the important part of this tutorial is to create awareness on how scenes and instancing are used in real life.
 The best way to understand all this is to make some games.